aksk08/cassandra-workshop/Readme.md

 # cassandra-workshop

 Simple snippets how to use Cassandra in a Java code.
+Simple like that.